 Strong privacy protection policies

 Surfshark does a great job at ensuring customer privacy remains protected.
-Previously, this VPN was based in the British Virgin Islands, just like we saw in the ExpressVPN review.
-However, in October 2021, Surfshark announced they would be relocating to The Netherlands, primarily for business reasons.
+Previously, this VPN was based in the British Virgin Islands (BVI), just like we saw in the ExpressVPN review.
+Anyone who subscribed to the service during that time has a contract with Surfshark Ltd., a company established in the BVI.

-With Surfshark now being legally based in The Netherlands, we do not find this concerning since the country does not have any data retention laws and is overall favorable from a privacy standpoint.
-If Surfshark moved to the US or UK, we would have serious concerns, but that is not the case.
+Surfshark’s move to The Netherlands didn’t bother us since the country does not have any data retention laws and is overall favorable from a privacy standpoint.
 Surfshark also notes on its website:

 We’re based in the Netherlands, so we play by their rules (which are pretty great when it comes to user privacy).
 As there is no obligatory data retention law, we do not have to store logs, and it makes for a perfect location for a VPN provider.